nrw-digital/week-notes/en/updates/_posts/2023-06-15-week-notes.md

 ## Scorchio! ##
 Shaun is working on web-pages for medium combustion plant permits (burning things to generate heat and/or energy).
 New legislation coming into force will require anyone with a boiler, engine or turbine between 5 and 20 MWth to apply for a permit and carry out numerous assessments including air quality modelling.
 Shaun and Andrew decided to split the application into two separate forms, one for simpler stand-alone boilers and one for larger or more complex medium combustion plants and specified generators in the hope that most people will be able to apply using the simpler web-content and form.
-We’re tri-writing with Claire the subject matter expert and making great progress to meet the deadline.
+We’re trio writing with Claire the subject matter expert and making great progress to meet the deadline.

 ## Burning to learn ##